Thursday, 14 November 2024

 Evan Mulholland: Just really quickly on the point of order, President, the government is seeking to gag or limit what can be asked in this chamber on particular issues.
 There was no identification.
 The MP wrote to the minister a month ago and did not receive a response, so it is due process that the next step is asking a question of the minister in the Parliament.

 The PRESIDENT: That is further debating the point of order.
 There is nothing within the standing orders that does not permit any member to ask a question in line with the question that has been asked.
 I do not know every ruling, but I do not think there have been any rulings around this.
+I am always happy to take into consideration that I put thought into certain things, but I think in this case there have been no previous rulings that I know of and the standing orders are pretty clear.

-I am always happy to take into consideration me putting thought to certain things, but I think in this case there have been no previous rulings that I know of and the standing orders are pretty clear.
-But actually I will take this opportunity, on the topic of naming people.
+I will take this opportunity to speak on the topic of naming people.
 We have got an issue where I have to go to the Procedure Committee to see if we can remove someone’s name from a contribution.
-A member actually named a person, and we have had this about four times this year, that someone writes to us and asks us to take that out of Hansard because they did not want their name there.
-I am just flagging to the Procedure Committee that we might need to have a policy that when someone requests it, we will just ask Hansard to take it out.
+A member actually named a person, and we have had this about four times this year, where someone writes to us and asks us to take that out of Hansard because they did not want their name there.
+I am just flagging to the Procedure Committee that we might need to have a policy that when someone requests it, we just ask Hansard to take it out.
 Anyway, that was a really long answer to a number of long points of order.